kkalouli/GKR_semantic_parser/README.md

 @ NAACL 2018* (http://aclweb.org/anthology/W18-1304) can be found in the folder *evaluation*.

 # Contact
-For troubleshooting, comments, ideas and discussions, please contact aikaterini-lida.kalouli(at)uni-konstanz.de or dick.crouch(at)gmail.com
+For troubleshooting, comments, ideas and discussions, please contact kalouli(at)cis.lmu.de